Rent Increases

 There are some exceptions to the rules about rent increases:

-• Additional rent increases: The RTB can grant permission to a landlord to raise rent above the the annual allowable percentage.
+- Application for an additional rent increase: The RTB can grant permission to a landlord to raise rent above the annual allowable percentage.

 Your landlord can apply to the Residential Tenancy Branch (RTB) for an additional rent increase above the allowable annual percentage.
 Arbitrators will only allow these additional rent increases in exceptional circumstances, listed in section 23 of the Residential Tenancy Regulation (RTR).
 The application fee for landlords is $300, plus $10 for each rental unit, to a maximum of $600.
 If your landlord applies for an additional rent increase, you will be served with a package of hearing documents, including the evidence they have submitted.
 As the respondent, you will have a chance to speak during the hearing and submit evidence that challenges your landlord’s application.
 See RTB Policy Guideline 37 for more information.